 As you may have already guessed, the arrowhead-shaped hand is an alarm indicator.

-As most pilot watches from Fortis, the new F-43 is not particularly small.
+As most “aviators” from Fortis, the new F-43 is not particularly small.

-It comes in an oversized steel body 43 millimeters in diameter and features two pairs of horns that, too, look quite massive and give the watch even more presence.
+It comes in an oversized steel body 43 millimeters in diameter and features two pairs of horns that, too, look massive and give the device even more presence.

-What impresses the most about the new model is its price: the Swiss brand plans to sell the watch at stunning $21,000.
+What impresses the most about the new model is its price: the Swiss brand plans to sell it at stunning $21,000.

 Only 100 pieces will be ever produced.